The catastrophic cost of junk science, bogus information and the Hindutva inferiority complex

 In part, the packaging of junk science as genuine Hindu scientific knowledge represents a deep-seated complex about the significance and worth of Hindu identity in a global world.
 In the Hindutva schematic, Hindu identity is, of course, conflated with Indian identity.
 In part, this phenomenon is a product of a very specific battle that Modi has been fighting forever with the legacy of Nehru, who is his intimate enemy, the figure he wants to surpass and displace from institutional, collective, and public memory in India.

-Yet, ironically, because of Nehru, the man that Modi, the Hindu Right, and bhakts love to hate, India still has excellent scientific and educational institutions, the basis for a public culture of rationality no matter how attenuated, a record of vaccination drives, and countless dedicated doctors, scientists, public health experts who are nationalistic in the best sense possible.
+Yet, ironically, because of Nehru, the man that Modi, the Hindu Right, and BJP fans love to hate, India still has excellent scientific and educational institutions, the basis for a public culture of rationality no matter how attenuated, a record of vaccination drives, and countless dedicated doctors, scientists, public health experts who are nationalistic in the best sense possible.

 The BJP, I had noted a few years ago, stood for “Blame Jawaharlal Party”.
 Today, I would suggest that they rename themselves the TJP: Thank Jawaharlal Party.